 So when it was Arsenal’s turn to make the trip to Milan in the second to last group stage match, most expected a similar fate, especially since the Gunners would make the trip without captain Patrick Vieira.
 But four minutes after the break, Freddie Ljungberg made the score 2-1.
 That score would hold until the 85th, when Thierry Henry, Edu, and Robert Pires would all get goals of their own in what has been called one of the greatest performances in club history.

 In an FA Cup Final, anything can happen.
+That’s what makes sports betting on sites like Youlikebet so exciting, who knows what the outcome will be.
 But the way Arsenal played most of the match you would have thought they were massive underdogs.
 “Blame” this on Wenger rolling out with a new defensive formation instead of the usual 4-4-2, but the Gunners managed to hang on and force extra time, and then penalties, despite being against the run of play for most of the match.

 Caring about or even just remembering an early round League Cup match is always a surprise in its own, but Arsenal’s 2012 fourth round tilt with Reading will always be remembered as one of the craziest (and most surprising) matches of our lifetime.
 Based on the rag-tag lineup that Arsene Wenger put together for the match, it was easy to discern that the competition wasn’t a high priority on his lift.
 However, even Le Professeur couldn’t hide his dismay when his team of youngsters fell down 4-0 in the first 37 minutes.